crazyyy/korodur.ru/wordpress/wp-content/plugins/fast-velocity-minify/readme.txt

 * fixed the alternative html minification option

 = 2.1.9 [2017.08.11] =
-* fixed a devolopment bug
+* fixed a development bug

 = 2.1.8 [2017.08.11] =
 * fixed the html minification not working